Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

 5. To have a bug-free experience.

 ### Returning Users

 1. To discover my progress has been saved in local storage.

 2. To discover alternative dialogue choices based on using incorrect items with things.

-3. To be able to play the demo entirely on any screen size I desire and have the interface adapt appropriately.
+3. To be able to play the demo entirely on any screen size and have the interface adapt appropriately.

+---

+# Deployment

 ## Running this project from the repository